 THE POWER OF THE MEZUZAH!

-Some sixty years after the destruction of the Second Temple, the wicked Roman Empire ruled Israel, persecuting Jews and trampling underfoot anyone who observed Torah.
-At that time, the royal prince, Onkelos, nephew of the hated emperor Hadrian, fled from the Roman court of wealth and luxury and converted to Judaism, spending his days studying Torah and purifying his soul.
+It is related in the Talmud that some sixty years after the destruction of the Second Temple when the wicked Roman Empire ruled Israel, Jews were persecuted and anyone observing Mitzvot was trampled underfoot.
+At that time, the royal prince, Onkelos, nephew of the hated emperor Hadrian, fled from the Roman court of wealth and luxury, converted to Judaism and spent his days studying Torah.

 When Hadrian discovered that his nephew had betrayed him, he was furious.
 He sent a group of soldiers to bring him in chains to Rome.
-Onkelos with his pure heart and sincere words made such a deep impression on the soldiers that they converted to Judaism and did not fulfill their mission.
+Onkelos’s pure heart and sincere words made such a deep impression on them that they converted to Judaism.
 The emperor sent another group of soldiers and they too, overcome by the lofty soul of Onkelos, also converted.
 In desperation, Hadrian sent a third group of soldiers forbidding them to engage in any discussion with Onkelos.
 They faithfully obeyed but as they led Onkelos in chains out of his home and saw how he joyfully kissed the mezuzah, they could not resist asking him in astonishment to explain why he was so happy when he was being led to a certain death.